Sunday, January 29, 2023

 Cypress Trees

-Next, we took the Cypress Tree Trail which is a walkway across a wooden bridge and all around is filled with Cypress Trees.
+Next, we took the Cypress Tree Trail, a walkway across a wooden bridge surrounded by Cypress Trees.

 We could loudly hear Blue Jay calling out to each other.
 We heard White-breasted Nuthatches (what we call upside-down birds).
-We heard Red-winged Blackbirds, European Starlings, and Eastern Phoebe and we saw and heard a Yellow-bellied Sapsucker.
+We heard Red-winged Blackbirds, European Starlings, and Eastern Phoebe, and we saw and heard a Yellow-bellied Sapsucker.

-Hubby went back to the car and I walked to the two-story Observation building that offers a wonderful enclosed view of our winter surroundings.
+Hubby returned to the car, and I walked to the two-story Observation building that offers a fantastic enclosed view of our winter surroundings.

 View of Sandhill Cranes, Ducks, and Geese from the Observation building